 MBIB 501: New Testament Introduction Course Description: This is an interdisciplinary study of the New Testament with an academic focus on topics, as well as exegetical processes.
 This class examines a wide range of scholarship for the entire New Testament canon, its historical setting, and both traditional and more current approaches to the text (including rhetorical, literary, and social approaches).
-Final Project Thesis Statement: How this project related to your chosen focus area: MBIB 502: Old Testament Introduction Course Description: This is an interdisciplinary study of the Old Testament with an academic focus on topics, as well as exegetical processes.
+MBIB 502: Old Testament Introduction Course Description: This is an interdisciplinary study of the Old Testament with an academic focus on topics, as well as exegetical processes.
 This class examines a wide range of scholarship for the entire Old Testament canon, its historical setting, and both traditional and more current approaches to the text (including rhetorical, literary, and social approaches).
-Final Project Thesis Statement: How this project related to your chosen focus area: MBIB 601: Historical Biblical Leaders Course Description: This is an examination of Biblical leaders in the Old and New Testaments with a focus on characteristics of a godly leader as well as the success and flaws of the leaders in Scripture.
+MBIB 601: Historical Biblical Leaders Course Description: This is an examination of Biblical leaders in the Old and New Testaments with a focus on characteristics of a godly leader as well as the success and flaws of the leaders in Scripture.
 In addition, great leaders of the church will be studied for insights for godly leadership.
-Final Project Thesis Statement: How this project related to your chosen focus area:

 MBIB 602: Biblical Issues for Leadership Course Description: In this class, the student will study the issues from Scripture concerning character and the fruit of the Spirit in connection to leadership.
 In addition, ethics will be examined from a Biblical perspective.
-Final Project Thesis Statement: How this project related to your chosen focus area: MLEA 501: Organizational Leadership Course Description: This class is an exploration of what makes an effective leader.
+MLEA 501: Organizational Leadership Course Description: This class is an exploration of what makes an effective leader.
 In this process both theory and practice in organizational leadership are examined through exploring major theories and research on leadership effectiveness.
-Final Project Thesis Statement: How this project related to your chosen focus area: MLEA 502: Christian Leadership Development Course Description: This class examines the process of becoming an effective Christian leader and examines the lives of many historical and biblical leaders.
+MLEA 502: Christian Leadership Development Course Description: This class examines the process of becoming an effective Christian leader and examines the lives of many historical and biblical leaders.
 The student will explore several stages of leadership development while considering the issue of God's providence in leadership development.
 In addition, leadership characteristics and issues for future leadership development will be explored.
-Final Project Thesis Statement: How this project related to your chosen focus area:

 MLEA 503: Strategic Leadership and Change Course Description: The concept of strategic leadership and vision will be examined from several perspectives including Biblical, anthropological, and social views.
 In addition, the concept of organizational culture will be explored along with discovering methods for examining and changing this important aspect of organizations.
-Final Project Thesis Statement: How this project related to your chosen focus area: MLEA 504: Contemporary Leadership Issues Course Description: This class is an examination of contemporary issues for organizational and Christian leadership with a focus on new theories and their relevance to Biblical leadership.
+MLEA 504: Contemporary Leadership Issues Course Description: This class is an examination of contemporary issues for organizational and Christian leadership with a focus on new theories and their relevance to Biblical leadership.
 Some of the theories included in this research include, servant, transformational, kenotic, authentic, and self-leadership as well as contemporary thinking in other rising models of leadership.
-Final Project Thesis Statement: How this project related to your chosen focus area: MLEA 601: Case Analysis for Organizational and Church Leadership Course Description: Individual case studies for churches and other types of organizations will be studied in this class.
+MLEA 601: Case Analysis for Organizational and Church Leadership Course Description: Individual case studies for churches and other types of organizations will be studied in this class.
 The student will learn to develop case studies of different types for organizations for the purpose of understanding and making recommendations for the improvement of the organization.
-Final Project Thesis Statement: How this project related to your chosen focus area: